 In some flowers, you can actually see the nectar, either in the centre of the flower or on its outer surface.
 It may look like water, but touching it reveals its stickiness.
 In addition to its sugars, nectar also contains proteins and vitamins that most female butterflies need to produce their eggs.
 Many nectar plants that attract butterflies will also attract bumblebees and other bees.
 Butterflies, however, have one advantage over the bees: butterflies have a long proboscis that allows them to reach the nectar in tubular flowers that bees and bumblebees can’t reach that well with their shorter tongues.

 - When you visit a garden centre on a sunny day, look for the plants being visited by butterflies and various kinds of bees.
-These will definitely be nectar plants!
+These will definitely be plants with nectar!

-- Plant your nectar plants in a warm sunny place in your garden.
+- Plant them in a warm sunny place in your garden.
 Butterflies are cold-blooded and love the heat.

 - Plant several different species of nectar plants in your garden.
 This way, you will attract various butterfly species.
 Each butterfly species prefers certain kinds of flowers.
 Have fun creating beautiful combinations of many different nectar plants.